k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/11_swagger.md

 # Web Services Testing Application

-Fabric lets developers to effortlessly interact and try out either Fabric built-in or custom web services - via a visualization utility - Swagger UI.
+Fabric lets developers to effortlessly interact and try out either Fabric built-in or custom-built web services - via a visualization utility - Swagger UI.

 This utility is available as a web application, named 'API' at Fabric [Web Framework]("/articles/30_web_framework/01_web_framework_overview.md" ).
 Using it, you can quickly find the web services with neatly categorized documentation, and test them with a fine UI, which lets you easily populate parameters, according to the service verb.